-To better illustrate, here's an example of a typical industrial metals website (company name is hidden for privacy)
+To better illustrate, here’s an example of a typical industrial metals website (the company name is hidden for privacy)

-Visually the site looks like it was designed 10 years ago and hasn't been touched since.
-The user experience is poor, but more importantly, it's lacking the content that would compelling to new customers and get them motivated to convert.
-All the information is about the company and why the they are great.
-But there is little information on how this company understands their customer's needs or how it meets those needs.
+Visually the site looks like it was designed 10 years ago and hasn’t been touched since.
+The user experience is poor, but more importantly, it’s lacking the content that would compel new customers and get them motivated to convert.
+All the information is about the company and why they are great.
+But there is little information on how this company understands its customer’s needs or how it meets those needs.

 Here are some basic landing page goals to achieve: